Overview#

 The provided datamodule is the serotiny DataFrame Datamodule wraps MONAI’s persistent dataset.

-The data config specifies how to construct train
+The data config specifies how to construct train, valid, test, and predict dataloaders.

 Some important arguments are :